semuconsulting/pyubx2/README.md

 If the optional 'validate' parameter is set to `True`, `parse` will validate the supplied UBX message header, payload length and checksum.
 If any of these are not consistent with the message content, it will raise a `UBXParseError`.
 Otherwise, the function will automatically generate the appropriate payload length and checksum.

+Attributes within repeating groups are parsed with a two-digit suffix (svid_01, svid_02, etc.).

 Example: